BACKUP - Create a Backup of a file

-You may create as many backups of a file as you desire, but SPFLite will only back up a file ONCE at a saved level. e.g. if you do a BACHUP and immediately do another BACKUP without changing / re-Saving the file, the BACKUP will fail saying that a current Backup already exists.
+You may create as many backups of a file as you desire, but SPFLite will only back up a file ONCE at a saved level. e.g. if you do a BACKUP and immediately do another BACKUP without changing / saving the file, the BACKUP will fail saying that a current Backup already exists.

 Created with the Personal Edition of HelpNDoc: Full-featured multi-format Help generator